pabsantos/tama_project/slides.typ

   columns: 2,
   image("plot/edges_population_map.png"),
   [
-    - 7,329 census tracts, with a total of 1,679,145 inhabitants.
+    - 7,329 census tracts, with a total of 1,679,145 inhabitants

     - Approximately 95% of the edges have population values below 100 ]
 )